kochetov-dmitrij/schwarzthaltech-internship-devops/task1_docker/README.md

 hello_world').
 Finally, I used the strip command to remove the debug information from the executable, although this is optional and not necessary.

+- Production Stage

+In this stage, I will start with a minimal 'scratch' base image, which contains no files or dependencies.
+I copied the '/hello_world' binary executable from the 'build' stage using the 'COPY --from=build' command which copies the file from the 'build' stage to the current stage.
+Finally, I will set the entry point to '/hello_world', which specifies the command to run when the container starts
 ```

 ### 3. Build, run and open in browser